I Love My Computer: Critical reception

 Jared Richards of The Guardian described the album as "an immensely fun and inventive dance album that doubles as a surprisingly touching coming-of-age story."

-Alessio Anesi of EDM said: "The stunning album effectively crystallises the Australian artist as one of today's brightest young stars in the electronic music scene."
+Alessio Anesi of EDM.com said: "The stunning album effectively crystallises the Australian artist as one of today's brightest young stars in the electronic music scene."
 Anesi said "[the] production lands as among the most unique in the contemporary electronic music landscape.
 Although Ninajirachi draws from sounds that were trending when she just was a toddler—like electroclash, YK2 [sic] trance and the complextro of Wolfgang Gartner and Zedd—this record feels modern and completely her own."

 Katie Bain of Billboard described the album as "smart, stylish and ebullient, with a bit of edge and a lot of observations on living and loving in our computer world", calling it "one of the year's best dance albums".

+Spencer Kornhaber of The Atlantic ranked the album as number 1 of his "10 Best Albums of 2025" list, describing the album's portrayal of the Internet as having an "aching warmth".
+He writes both of how "the synthetic claps and noisy basslines of [Wilson's] production evokes mega raves" and how the album "builds to a climax in which hope and fear are swept into the same rush of human experience".
+He also comments how the potential replicability of the album by generative AI tools highlights the importance of finding "old-fashioned meaning and transcendence".